 However, some hemp products made for pets may also contain flavoring or other ingredients.

 On the other hand, pet CBD oils will contain a small handful of ingredients.
-As an example, here are the ingredients from our chicken-flavored pet CBD oil:

 As you might have noticed, some products (such as ours) are deliberately made with both hemp oil and CBD oil.
 Combining these two substances renders amplified benefits for your dog.